flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 In this section I focused primarily on the file model because it's been so successful and I think we can learn a lot from it.
 Other models include event buses and message queues.
+I'm not going to write about these because I'm not made of words, ok?!?

 ### Environments